 We will also continue our work advocating for women in prison, whose safety and dignity is put at risk from the current prison rules, which allow male-born perpetrators of sexual and physical violence against women into the female estate.

-We will be starting a new campaign to highlight the unfairness of allowing males to compete in women’s sports.
+We continue to campaign to highlight the unfairness of allowing males to compete in women’s sports.
 Self-ID policies, left unchallenged, will destroy women’s sport.
 We will not let that happen.

 Thank you from us all at the Fair Play For Women team!